Venansault

 Venansault ([vənɑ̃so]) is a commune in the northern-western of France.
 Located in the Vendée department in the Pays de Loire region.
 It belongs to the urban area and agglomeration of La Roche-sur-Yon (chief town of the department).

+Population

-The demonym for its inhabitants is Venansaltais or Venansaltaise according to the feminine or masculine.
+The French demonym for its inhabitants is Venansaltais (masculine) or Venansaltaise (feminine).

 Toponymy

 Saint Venant (Saint Venance Fortunat), a man of letters from Italy, 25th bishop of Poitiers, who died at the very beginning of the 6th century, is said to be the origin of the name of the commune.
 However, it is also possible that it comes from the Latin word "Venantisaltus", meaning "Wooded gorge".